Software-Improvement-Group/sigridci/docs/metadata.md

   remark: null

 The contents of the YAML file will be used to update the metadata whenever you publish your system to Sigrid.
 If you run Sigrid CI *without* publishing, i.e. when you run it for a branch or pull request, the metadata does *not* get updated.
 This ensures that publishing code and publishing metadata behave in a consistent way.

+### Option 4: Adding metadata via Sigrid CI parameters

+Metadata can also be configured by passing the metadata values as parameters when running Sigrid CI.
+This will dynamically generate the YAML file from option 3, but does not require you to commit this YAML file to your repository.

+- For all platforms, you can define environment variables to the Sigrid CI run.
+The name of the environment variables is the lowercase version of the metadata fields listed above.
+For example, defining the `applicationType` field in the YAML is equivalent to defining an environment variable named `applicationtype`.
+- When using the Sigrid CI GitHub Action published to GitHub Marketplace, you can also provide these fields as input parameters instead of environment variables.
+The names are again lowercase, so the input parameter would be named `applicationtype`.

+Note you can use the YAML file or environment variables, but not both.

 ## Contact and support